Amlodipine Shows Potential for ADHD Treatment

 Доказав, что амлодипин влияет на гиперактивность и импульсивное поведение у крыс и рыбок данио-рерио, ученые оценили его предполагаемое влияние на мозг человека при помощи метода менделевской рандомизации — для анализа были использованы данные UK Biobank. Исследователи сверили генетическую предрасположенность к СДВГ и наличие заболеваний, для лечения которых назначается амлодипин. Оказалось, что описываемые пациентами перепады настроения и склонность к рискованному поведению и у людей исчезают на фоне приема амлодипина.

-The researchers emphasize that in brain tissue, L-type calcium channels are involved in regulating neural activity in the prefrontal cortex, and therefore can participate in the formation of neural circuits that play a role in ADHD.
-Amlodipine, by changing the activity of calcium channels, affects the release of dopamine and norepinephrine neurotransmitters, which are involved in regulating attention, impulsive behavior, and concentration - all of these processes are affected by ADHD.
-Amlodipine has long been used in medicine, its mechanism of action is well studied, it weakly interacts with other drugs and is quite safe for patients, which means it has the potential for its use in the treatment of ADHD in humans.
+Researchers emphasize that L-type calcium channels in brain tissue are involved in regulating neural activity in the prefrontal cortex, and therefore may contribute to the formation of neural circuits that play a role in ADHD.
+Amlodipine, by altering calcium channel activity, influences the release of the neurotransmitters dopamine and norepinephrine, which are involved in regulating attention, impulsive behavior, and concentration—all of which are impaired in ADHD.
+Amlodipine has long been used in medicine; its mechanism of action is well understood, it has few interactions with other medications, and is relatively safe for patients, meaning it has potential for use in the treatment of ADHD in humans.

-Amlodipine isn’t the first hypertension drug that could become a widely prescribed ADHD treatment.
-In 2024, the FDA approved the α2A-adrenergic receptor agonist clonidine, which was used as an antihypertensive drug in the 1960s, for nighttime ADHD treatment.
-And in 2018, scientists showed that ADHD caused by mutations in genes associated with the metabotropic glutamate receptor was treatable with fasoracetam, a drug prescribed for vascular dementia.
+Amlodipine isn't the first hypertension drug that could become a widely prescribed ADHD treatment.
+In 2024, the FDA approved the α2A-adrenergic receptor agonist clonidine, which was used as an antihypertensive drug in the 1960s, for the nighttime treatment of ADHD.
+And in 2018, scientists demonstrated that ADHD caused by mutations in genes associated with metabotropic glutamate receptors responds to treatment with fasoracetam, a drug prescribed for vascular dementia.

 From DrMoro